Access first: co-creating inclusive collections experiences

 Portsmouth is home to one of the world’s most significant collections relating to Sir Arthur Conan Doyle, containing more than 3,500 objects, 16,000 books, and 40,000 archival items.
 This core principle has shaped recent work with the collection, creating opportunities for presenting the rich but primarily two-dimensional material in new and engaging ways.

-Laura Weston, Learning and Outreach Coordinator for the Conan Doyle Collection, will show how embedding accessibility and co-production as a core practice has not only opened the collection to blind people or people who have low vision, but also strengthened its reach, creativity, and relevance for all visitors.
-During the session, Laura will share a series of innovative access projects, including:
+We'll be joined by Laura Weston, Learning and Outreach Coordinator for the Conan Doyle Collection and Julie Duffy, Visual Impairment Officer at Portsmouth City Council.
+They will discuss how embedding accessibility and co-production as a core practice has not only opened the collection to blind people or people who have low vision, but also strengthened its reach, creativity, and relevance for all visitors.

 • Training volunteers in audio description